 When trying to determine if horseradish root has spoiled, look out for any mold, a soft and mushy texture, or an off smell.
 If you find any of these on your horseradish root, it’s best to discard them.
 If you find the presence of tiny black specs, you can cut them out.
 If there are large black spots, this is a sign the horseradish should be thrown out.

 Starting with how to store horseradish roots, remember to store them similarly to other vegetables.
-Keep them in the fridge wrapped or in a bag.
-Make sure that the bag or wrap has some holes in it to allow for air to flow through.
+Keep them in the fridge, wrapped or in a bag.
+Make sure that the bag or wrap has some holes to allow for air to flow through.

 If you plan on using your horseradish within a few days, you can store them at room temperature.
 However, they will keep much longer in the fridge.

-When it comes to storing horseradish sauce, keep it in a cool and dry area when unopened.
+When storing horseradish sauce, keep it in a cool and dry area when unopened.
 It should be kept away from heat and sunlight.
 Once the bottle is opened, store the horseradish sauce sealed tightly in the fridge.

 The Shelf-Life Of Horseradish